The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System

 \subsection{Properties of the diffuse gas}

-The new XMM-Newton observations show a clear, diffuse X-ray emission at the location of the Cloverleaf ORC.
-The extended emission lies in the northeast direction perpendicular to the radio emission with a region size similar to an ellipse with axes of $\sim1.9\arcmin$ (100~kpc) to $3.3\arcmin$ (180~kpc), corresponding.
-The X-ray morphology of diffuse gas shows two clear peaks, i.e., the central galaxy is located at the center of the southern peak, which also marks the location of the brightest radio emission.
-In contrast, the X-ray peak in the northeast direction is $1.8\arcmin$~(98~kpc) apart from the southern peak and is associated with no galaxy.
-The centroid of the X-ray emission, i.e., the center of the two X-ray peaks, is 37~kpc away from the center of the two radio peaks and 80~kpc away from the ellipse's center.
+The new XMM-Newton observations show a clear diffuse X-ray emission at the location of the Cloverleaf ORC.
+The extended emission lies in the northeast direction perpendicular to the radio emission with a region size similar to a region approximately the size of an ellipse with axes of $\sim1.9\arcmin$ (100~kpc) to $3.3\arcmin$ (180~kpc).
+The X-ray morphology of diffuse gas shows two clear peaks; the central galaxy is located at the center of the southern peak, which also marks the location of the brightest radio emission.
+In contrast, the X-ray peak in the northeast direction is $1.8\arcmin$~(98~kpc) from the southern peak and is not associated with a galaxy.
+The centroid of the X-ray emission (i.e., the center of the two X-ray peaks) is 37~kpc from the center of the two radio peaks and 80~kpc from the center of the radio ellipse.
 The southern peak also shows clear X-ray detection of an AGN in the center.
-The lack of the optical counterpart at the center of the northeastern X-ray peak and the disturbed morphology of the IGrM indicate that this system is in a non-relaxed dynamical state.
+The lack of the optical counterpart at the center of the northeastern X-ray peak and the disturbed morphology of the intragroup medium (IGrM) indicate that this system is in a nonrelaxed dynamical state.

 The X-ray spectroscopy provides measurements of the ambient gas temperature of the intragroup medium.
 The spectral fits adopting a single temperature scenario and free metal abundance yield a best-fit model with zero metallicity, suggesting a strong Fe-bias and the existence of a multi-temperature phase in the system \citep{Simionescu2009}.
-The best-fit temperature of the model is $k_\mathrm{B}T=0.74\pm0.04$~keV in a single temperature scenario with a C-stat value of 358.2/283.
+The best-fit temperature of the model is $k_\mathrm{B}T=0.74\pm0.04$~keV in a single-temperature scenario with a C-stat value of 358.2/283.
 The two-temperature model significantly improves the spectral fit with components with $k_\mathrm{B}T_1=1.10\pm0.08$~keV and $k_\mathrm{B}T_2=0.23\pm0.02$~keV (C-stat value of 277.9/281).
-The X-ray source, background spectra, and two temperature model fits are shown in Fig. \ref{fig:spec}.
+The X-ray source, background spectra, and the two-temperature model fits are shown in Fig. \ref{fig:spec}.
 We also fit the individual spectra of the northeastern and southern X-ray emission.
 In a single-temperature model, the temperature of the northeastern X-ray peak is $0.75\pm0.05$~keV, and the southern peak has a slightly lower temperature of $0.31\pm0.03$~keV.